EXPLORE THE CHART TO SEE HOW MENQUADFI ALIGNS WITH THE ACIP IMMUNIZATION SCHEDULE1,2

 Vaccination with MenQuadfi may not protect all vaccine recipients.

-The most common adverse reactions following a primary dose of MenQuadfi in individuals 2 years of age and older include pain at the injection site; myalgia, headache, and malaise.
+The most common adverse reactions following primary vaccination with MenQuadfi in infants 6 weeks through 23 months of age include tenderness, erythema, and swelling at the injection site; irritability, abnormal crying, drowsiness, appetite loss, fever, and vomiting.
+In individuals 2 years of age and older,the most common adverse reactions include pain at the injection site; myalgia, headache, and malaise.
 Other common adverse reactions in children 2 through 9 years of age include erythema and swelling at the injection site.
 In adolescents and adults, rates of solicited adverse reactions following a booster dose were comparable to those observed following primary vaccination.
 Other adverse reactions may occur.

 Please see the full Prescribing Information for MenQuadfi.